2005: Conflicts

 There were 32 conflicts in 2005 that caused at least 25 fatalities, all of which were intrastate wars involving violent non-state actors.
 Five of these resulted in over 1,000 fatalities: the Iraqi insurgency, the Taliban insurgency in Afghanistan, the Kashmir insurgency, the Nepalese Civil War, and the Colombian conflict.
 Among continuing conflicts from previous years, the Iraqi insurgency meant further violence in Iraq throughout 2005, including a major suicide bombing on February 28 and a series of attacks as the Iraqi Transitional Government was established in April and May.
 The Second Chechen War in Russia saw the assassination of Chechen rebel leader Aslan Maskhadov by Russian forces on March 8, and the Kivu conflict and Ituri conflict continued in the Democratic Republic of the Congo despite the formal end of the Second Congo War in 2002.

+Peace talks took place to end the Second Intifada between Israel and Palestine, which were complicated by attacks from Palestinian militant groups and subsequent Israeli retaliation.
+Hezbollah also engaged in conflict with Israel, causing violence in Golan Heights and on the Israel–Lebanon border.
+Israel disengaged from its occupation of Gaza beginning on August 14.

+Islamist militants carried out a series of bombings in London on July 7, killing 56 people.
+Another series of bombings occurred in Bali, Indonesia, on October 1, killing 23 people.
+Jordan faced its worst attack when bombs destroyed three hotels in Amman on November 9, killing 60 people.

 The government of Myanmar broke its 2003 ceasefire with the Karen National Union in January, and it engaged in heightened conflict with the Shan State Army (RCSS) in April.
 The frozen conflict between Azerbaijan and the breakaway Nagorno-Karabakh also reignited as a 1994 ceasefire collapsed.
 In Sri Lanka, peace talks broke down with the Liberation Tigers of Tamil Eelam.
-Peace talks took place to end the Second Intifada between Israel and Palestine, which were complicated by attacks from Palestinian militant groups and subsequent Israeli retaliation.
-Hezbollah also engaged in conflict with Israel, causing violence in Golan Heights and on the Israel–Lebanon border.
 New rebel groups that emerged in 2005 included the Rally for Democracy and Liberty in Chad, the National Socialist Council of Nagaland in India, the Kurdistan Free Life Party in Iran, and the Maoist Communist Party in Turkey.

 The Comprehensive Peace Agreement between Sudan and the Sudan People's Liberation Movement was signed on January 9, ending the Second Sudanese Civil War.
 The other conflict in Sudan, the War in Darfur, remained active with heavy targeting of civilians and aid workers.
 The First Ivorian Civil War remained frozen as a fragile ceasefire held between Ivory Coast and the Forces Nouvelles de Côte d'Ivoire while peace negotiations stalled.
 The Kashmir conflict between India and Pakistan remained mostly peaceful, though militant groups carried out occasional attacks.